 Technical support service.

+An overview of the services is provided in this chapter.
+A summary of the requirements needed to procure the services is provided in chapter 9.

+Technical Document Service

 A technical document service will be provided under TSI governance.
 This will make available to stakeholders and others all the technical documentation needed to participate in the TAP TSI Architecture.
 Note that stakeholders include ticket vendors, public authorities and third parties as well as the current railway stakeholders.

-The service will maintain and provide ERA Technical Documents together with other relevant documentation held outside the Regulation but which is needed to make compliant use of the ERA Technical Documents.
-This additional documentation includes implementation guides, quality guides, data models, xsd schemas and test schemes that explain how to use the specifications and that define how compliance can be checked.
+The service will manage working versions of documents and provide them to members together with other relevant documentation held outside the Regulation but which is needed to make compliant use of the ERA Technical Documents.
+This additional documentation includes IT Specifications, quality specifications, data models, xsd schemas and detailed test cases that explain how to use the specifications and that define how compliance can be checked.

 The technical document service will hold the working versions of documents required by stakeholders for their business.
-Versions of these documents will be published by the ERA, once approved where appropriate by the TAP CCM, in order to meet the ERA’s regulatory obligations for publication.
-The ERA will publish version-controlled regulatory documents, rather than the full set of operational specifications and support documentation needed by the stakeholders.
+Versions of these documents will be published on behalf of the ERA, once approved where appropriate by the TAP CCM, in order to meet the ERA’s regulatory obligations for publication.
+The ERA will publish version-controlled regulatory documents, rather than the full set of operational specifications and support documentation needed by stakeholders and other members.

+Change Management Service

-Specifications and related documents are subject to continuous change and a change management service is required for the stakeholders.
+ERA Technical Documents and related documents are subject to continuous change and a change management service is required for the stakeholders.
 The effort and process needed to assess the impacts of a change will need to reflect the complexity of the change and the commercial impact on stakeholders.

 The change management service will, therefore, recognise four classes of change that have different commercial impacts on stakeholders and will adapt the technical studies and business case development accordingly.
 The greater the impact, the more extensive the preparation work and the greater the need to ensure there is an industry business case.
 The four classes are, from simplest to most complex: